Holistic Care for Women

 No, I am not a Pelvic Floor Physiotherapist.
 I work closely with local Pelvic Floor Physiotherapists where that care is needed.

 Medicare will rebate around $60 for patients referred to a Physiotherapist on an Enhanced Primary Care (EPC) or Chronic Disease Management Plan.
 These are for individuals experiencing chronic conditions lasting longer than 4-6 months.
 You are eligible for up to 5 per year.
+You’ll pay for the full price of the consult and a paid invoice will be sent to you that you can then upload to Medicare for the rebate.